Het Goudblommeke in Papier: History

+At the beginning of the 20th century, an artistic cabaret, the Café des Artistes, opened there, and became a meeting place for surrealist painters and writers from the 1920s onwards.
+In October 1944, the anarchist poet and gallery owner Gérard (Geert) van Bruaene founded the current café with his partner Marie-Jeanne Cleren.
 The painter René Magritte, the novelist Louis Paul Boon, and the cartoonist Hergé were all at one time regulars.
-It was a meeting place for artists in the CoBrA movement, and in 1955 the writer Hugo Claus held his wedding reception there.
+It was also a meeting place for artists in the CoBrA avant-garde movement such as Christian Dotremont and Pierre Alechinsky, and in 1955, the writer Hugo Claus held his wedding reception there.